-Myth 2: I have to take away all night feeds to successfully sleep train.
+Myth 2: I have to take away all-night feeds to successfully sleep train.

 Not true.
 My general rule of thumb is that if a baby is 15-16 pounds and at least 4 months of age, you can consider removing night feeds.

 Not everyone is comfortable with that approach.
-You can absolutely keep in one or more night feeds; however, keep in mind that if your goal is to reduce the frequency and duration of night wakings, you will likely need to work through those other times in the night when you baby wakes, but hunger isn’t suspected.
-This can sometimes lead to a slight delay in overall progress of meeting your sleep goals.
+You can absolutely keep in one or more night feeds; however, keep in mind that if your goal is to reduce the frequency and duration of night wakings, you will likely need to work through those other times in the night when your baby wakes, but hunger isn’t suspected.
+This can sometimes lead to a slight delay in the overall progress of meeting your sleep goals.
 If your main goal is to encourage your child to have consolidated periods of sleep at night, deciding when to start sleep training is a critical consideration.

 And this brings me to the next myth…